 Address: 232 Chapel Street, Norfolk, VA 23504

 In the center of Norfolk is The Basilica of Saint Mary of the Immaculate Conception.
-Established in 1791 as St. Patrick’s Church, it is the oldest parish community in the Richmond Diocese and is known as The Mother Church of Tidewater Virginia.
+Established in 1791 as St. Patrick’s Church, it is the oldest parish community in the Richmond Diocese known as The Mother Church of Tidewater Virginia.
 The original church was built in 1842 but was destroyed by fire and rebuilt in 1858.

 Having merged with St. Mary’s, this parish serves the surrounding African-American community.
 In 1991, on the church’s 200th birthday, it was consecrated as a minor Basilica—one of 33 in the United States.

 It is the only one in the Commonwealth of Virginia.
-This beautiful working cathedral is also the site of several archeological excavations of numerous burials and crypts found beneath the main church structure.
+This beautiful working cathedral is also the site of several archeological excavations of numerous burials and crypts beneath the main church structure.

 22. Fort Norfolk